-Refer to the PearsonAccess^{next} Students in Session training module or the PearsonAccess^{next} Online User Guide for instructions on logging into PearsonAccess^{next}, unlocking and locking units, and performing the tasks described in this section.
+Refer to the PearsonAccess^{next} Session Management training module, the Pearson YouTube Videos, or the PearsonAccess^{next} Online User Guide for instructions on logging into PearsonAccess^{next}, unlocking and locking units, and performing the tasks described in this section.

 Note: Ensure students do not have any programs or apps running prior to launching TestNav.
 These programs may interrupt testing or cause a testing irregularity or security breach.